-Bill Russell: 01:20 You know I assume you’re in North Carolina but every time I check social media you seem to be in it.
-And like other countries or other locations are you in North Carolina today.
+Bill Russell: 01:20 You know I assume you’re in North Carolina but every time I check social media you seem to be in like other countries or other locations are you in North Carolina today.

 Bill Russell: 02:13 So it’s health care.
 So health care is pretty dramatically different.
 I mean Thailand’s pretty I mean if you’ve been to Bangkok it’s a pretty advanced city.
 I mean it is a pretty dramatically different a pretty similar to what we have here.

 C Richardville: 02:27 It’s interesting you know when we’re going into I have some assumptions of what I was going to run into and some of those assumptions are wrong the way I would say it is that when you look at the U.S. healthcare system and how we advanced on the digital technology ways it’s much more advanced than what I observe.
 However when you look at outcomes when you look at margins when you look at all of the measurable pieces that we all aspire to be they actually were leading in many if not most all of those cases.